 \subsection{Statistics}

-Summary statistics are shown in Figure~\ref{fig:rw_post_dataset_statistics}.
+Summary statistics are shown in Fig.~\ref{fig:rw_post_dataset_statistics}.
 The RW-Post dataset spans 10 domains, with Fauxtography (831), Politics (384), Entertainment (107), Junk News (99), and Viral Phenomena (64) being the most frequent categories.

-The main dataset consists of 1.77k main instances in three veracity types: False, True, and Unproven (Figure~\ref{fig:rw_post_dataset_statistics}a).
-We also include two less common but important categories, Mixture and Outdated, which capture more complex or time-sensitive claims.
-All Mixture and Outdated cases are grouped into a separate set of 218 challenging samples.
+RW-Post’s main benchmark split contains 1.52k instances with three labels (True/False/Unproven).
+We additionally provide a challenge set of 218 Mixture/Outdated cases for future research on nuanced and time-sensitive verification (Fig.~\ref{fig:rw_post_dataset_statistics}a); we do not include this set in the main benchmark metrics unless otherwise stated.

-Most articles contain diverse modalities of evidence such as text, image, and multimodal combinations (Figure~\ref{fig:rw_post_dataset_statistics}b), and mostly contain 3–8 pieces of evidence (Figure~\ref{fig:rw_post_dataset_statistics}c).
-Categories like History, Health, and Viral Phenomena show higher median evidence counts (Figure~\ref{fig:rw_post_dataset_statistics}d), indicating that human fact-checkers might conduct more in-depth investigations for these topics. \
+Most articles contain diverse modalities of evidence such as text, image, and multimodal combinations (Fig.~\ref{fig:rw_post_dataset_statistics}b), and mostly contain 3–8 pieces of evidence (Fig.~\ref{fig:rw_post_dataset_statistics}c).
+Categories like History, Health, and Viral Phenomena show higher median evidence counts (Fig.~\ref{fig:rw_post_dataset_statistics}d), indicating that human fact-checkers might conduct more in-depth investigations for these topics.